-Westmorland slate: often graded in diminishing courses
+Westmorland slate roof often graded in diminishing courses

-Garden Station, Langley.
-Welsh slate on this attractive group of Edwardian buildings
+Welsh slate on this attractive group of Edwardian buildings at Garden Station, Langley

-- Whatever the case may be for repair and maintenance the best course is to replace like for like to achieve a matching invisible mend. - Pressed concrete or fibre-cement slates are not really suitable for repair work.
-They probably will not match the older natural slates even to start with, but there is no doubt, even if they do, that the weathering process will affect them in a different way which will become more marked over time. - Many traditional buildings have stone ridge pieces which, if they are sound, should certainly be retained and rebedded.
-If these are not available use blue/black clay ridges for slate roofs and half round clay ridges with pantiles. - Modern fibre-cement profiled sheeting has superseded asbestos and plastic coated metal of an appropriate colour provides an acceptable alternative for farm buildings. - Chimney stacks and pots are important features and should always be retained or replicated.
-Their repair and maintenance may require specialist skills and particular materials suitable to the work.
+- RMIP Whatever the case may be for repair and maintenance the best course is to replace like for like to achieve a matching invisible mend. - RM20 Pressed concrete or fibre-cement slates are not really suitable for repair work.
+They probably will not match the older natural slates even to start with, but there is no doubt, even if they do, that the weathering process will affect them in a different way which will become more marked over time. - [M21] Many traditional buildings have stone ridge pieces which, if they are sound, should certainly be retained and rebedded.
+If these are not available use blue/black clay ridges for slate roofs and half round clay ridges with pantiles. - RM22 Modern fibre-cement profiled sheeting has superseded asbestos and plastic coated metal of an appropriate colour provides an acceptable alternative for farm buildings. - RM23 Chimney stacks and pots are important features and should always be retained or replicated.
+Their repair and maintenance may require specialist skills and particular materials suitable to the work. - RM24 Repair works to roofs can disturb bats or nesting birds and you will need to comply with the relevant legislation (see page 62).